tropicalmentat/aoi-flood-detection/README.md

 This project was designed to run on Linux machines with Docker.
 Please insure that Docker and Git are installed prior to running the modules for image processing.

 #### Build modules
-- Assuming docker is installed correctly, run the `./scripts/build_all.sh`
+- Assuming docker is installed correctly, run the `./scripts/build_all.sh`.
+This will build the Docker containers in your local machine that you can execute.

 #### Running modules